mahdi-robbani/ids/README.md

-# ids
+#  Introduction to Data Scienc
-Introduction to Data Science University of Copenhagen
+Assignments for NDAK16003U Introduction to Data Science (IDS) at University of Copenhagen (KU)